1CG11/Project-Code/README.md

 # Project-Code
-Code for generating the numerous plots seen in project pdf
+Code for generating the numerous plots which can be seen in the pdf titled "Project", which was completed as part of the my masters programme.